 Yannick Michaud-Paquette (MSc)

 Yannick's research focuses on the biomechanics of ice hockey research.
+As a master’s study at McGill University, Yannick contributed to some early developments of visualization tools for biomechZoo.

 David Pearsall (PhD)

 Dr Pearsall’s research focuses on the study of the physics of human movement, including tasks from walking and running, and the impact tolerances of the human body.
+Early biomechZoo development was conducted in David’s Ice Hockey Research lab at McGill University.

 biomechZoo seminars provide participants with a personalized introduction to the biomechZoo toolbox.
 To guarantee the quality of the workshop and individualized attention, the number of places is limited.
 Learn how biomechZoo can help simplify your data analysis, processing, and visualization tasks, while streamlining and optimizing your unique research workflows.

-We just wrapped up our spring seminar at McGill University.
 Stay tuned for upcoming seminars near you.

 If you are interested in a biomechZoo seminar for your institution, please use the contact form below.
 Simply tell us a little about your needs, your research, and the programming experience of your group, highlighting what you are hoping to gain from a biomechZoo workshop.